wes648/Westerfit.jl/README.md

 Please feel free to direct any questions about the program to westerfit@proton.me

-Currently the program breaks when doing simulations with no internal rotor.
-I'll try to fix this in the upcoming 2.0 version of westerfit
+Currently the program breaks when doing simulations with no internal rotor. --- I think this is fixed but let me know if it breaks

+My focus is on v2 so the documentation here may not be fully up to date.
+Please reach out with specific questions & I can update it accordingly

 # Quickstart